 2. Oversized & Undersized HVAC Unit

-If you bought an oversized air conditioner, thinking that a bigger unit would provide more efficient cooling, well, that is not how it works.
+If you bought an oversized unit, thinking that a bigger one would provide more efficient heating/cooling, well, that is not how it works.

 A unit that is larger than required short cycles, meaning that it turns on and off frequently.
-These increase wear and tear, and your AC won’t be able to provide sufficient airflow.
-Moreover, it never runs long enough to remove excess moisture from your home.
+This increases wear and tear, and it won’t be able to provide sufficient airflow.
+Moreover, it only runs short enough to remove excess moisture from your home.

 Similarly, an undersized HVAC unit has to work harder to cool down your home, which can cause overheating of its components, especially the capacitor.

-If you notice these signs, go for a professional evaluation to determine the right size of air conditioner for your home.
+If you notice these signs, go for a professional evaluation to determine the right size of HVAC unit for your home.

 3. Accumulation of Debris in the Outdoor Unit

-Leaves are debris that can easily get stuck in your air conditioner’s outdoor unit, especially if you use shrubs or other plants to hide or cover it up.
-It will have to work harder to disperse the heat and impact your air conditioner’s airflow.
+Leaves are debris that can easily get stuck in the outdoor unit, especially if you use shrubs or other plants to hide or cover the unit.
+Your air conditioner will have to work harder to disperse the heat, which will impact its airflow.
 Your system can also overheat due to weak airflow.
 It would be best to commit to a regular cleaning routine to avoid this problem in the future.

 4. Low Refrigerant Levels in Your Unit